samskivert/compose/docs/content/goals.md

 * Detailed documentation and executable code examples can appear "next to" the code in question.
-  Because we're not limited to static text files, a library author can simply denote code as being example code and the editor/environment can surface appropriate example code on demand for any function or data structure on demand.
+  Because we're not limited to static text files, a library author can simply denote code as being example code and the editor/environment can surface appropriate example code for any function or data structure on demand.

 * A project should be able to include _all_ of its documentation.
-Overview documentation, tutorials, examples, everything should be able to live inside the project and benefit from the structure, checking and liveness that "API" documentation benefits from.
+Documentation should not be split across an overview/examples website, generated API documentation and the code itself.
+Overview documentation, tutorials, examples, everything should be able to live inside the project and benefit from the structure, checking and liveness that one has when reading code in an IDE.

 ## Testing

-* Unit testing will be "built-in" and will benefit from the ability to easily expose dynamic views of the codebase, and because the compiler infrastructure will be readily available to the unit testing infrastructure, automatically running "affected" unit tests on changes should be straightforward.
+* Unit testing will be "built-in" and will benefit from the ability to easily expose dynamic views of the codebase.
+Because the compiler infrastructure will be readily available to the unit testing infrastructure, automatically running "affected" unit tests on changes should be straightforward.
+Test feedback should be as automatic and "ambient" as type feedback is in a good IDE.

 * Integration testing will likely manifest as additional application/executable project components.
   An integration test is a built artifact, just like an application.
 It may prove more challenging